Updated: Feb 17, 2016

 The black and white bathroom was small but efficient with a marble vanity.

 Food and drink: Restaurant Charlotte, a sprawling, wood-lined dining room with windows overlooking scrappy 44th Street, serves seasonal, serviceable American food at Times Square prices, ie not cheap.
-I lunched late on a quiet Saturday afternoon in the lounge, a pleasant if outdated room -- 90's, anyone? -- adjoining the lobby, with black leather club chairs and round wood tables (mine was scuffed) that look onto 44th street.
+I lunched late on a quiet Saturday afternoon in the lounge, a pleasant if wildly outdated room -- 90's, anyone? -- adjoining the lobby, with black leather club chairs and round wood tables that look onto 44th street.

 My turkey/bacon club ($16), a generous if generic sandwich served with roasted blue potato chips, seemed a popular choice.
 The only other diner, a woman in a business suit working an iPhone, ordered the same thing.

-Amenities: The hotel adjoins the Hudson Theater, a small Broadway theater often rented out for fashion shows, parties and weddings (we saw a very happy bride on one visit).
+Amenities: The hotel adjoins the Hudson Theater, a small Broadway theater that is in the process of morphing from a venue for private events into a bonafide theater.
 The fitness center is large and (bonus) has windows overlooking the street.
 WiFi ($10.95 a day).
 Pets up to 30 lbs. stay free of charge (fees apply to heavier animals).

 Surroundings: This is about as close as you can get to Times Square short of rolling out a sleeping bag on 42nd Street.
 Broadway theaters, restaurants and sights like Madame Tussauds and Ripley’s Odditorium are steps away.
 The New York Public Library, Grand Central Station, Rockefeller Center, Midtown shopping and the Empire State Building are also within easy reach.
 Lincoln Center is three subway stops away.
 Multiple subway stations and bus stops are nearby.